Small is beautiful

 Best in class

-Foster Care Ireland aims to be the first DDP-certified Fostering Agency in Ireland and the second in Europe.
-DDP can help children who have been hurt and or neglected within their families in their early years.
-Children traumatized by such experiences find it difficult to feel safe and secure within their new families.
+Foster Care Ireland aims to develop along DDP lines where children who have been hurt and or neglected within their families in their early years can receive the care and understanding they need.
+Children traumatised by such experiences find it difficult to feel safe and secure within their new families.